 18. What inspires you?
 I wish I knew.
 It seems kind of random.
 Frame of mind permitting, the most common factor appears to be music.
 And rain.

 19. Lastly, how would you sum up your fanfiction experiences and yourself as a writer?
-Overall, my experience as a fanfiction writer has been overwhelmingly positive, though much of that may be because I usually write for smaller communities (or specific niches within larger ones) and they seem to be a little more tightly knit.
+Overall, my experience as a fanfiction writer has been overwhelmingly positive, though much of that may be because I usually write for smaller communities (or very specific niches within larger ones) and they seem to be a little more tightly knit.
 Even though I write mostly for myself, I post for everyone else, so it's really nice whenever anyone so much as glances my way.
 If you're reading this, thank you!!

 They just couldn't make it an even twenty questions, could they?
 Ugh…